 - Play a sport, or train for a sport together

 - Anything else you can think of, really

 Why guys may worry it's weird to hang out one-on-one

 I've heard a few different reasons people are concerned about this:

 The first is they worry it'll create almost a weird date-like vibe.
 Of course it's not an actual date, but what if it feels a little like one?
 Won't the other guy be put off?
 Especially if they've just met a potential friend and are just starting to hang out, they wonder if they shouldn't spend time with them in a different, more casual, way.

-I think this could be a reasonable worry at times, but it doesn't point at something inherently off about the one-on-one situation.
+I think this could be a reasonable social worry at times, but it doesn't point at something being inherently off about the one-on-one situation.
 It's more an issue of being able to carry a conversation and have fun with people.

 Something wrong with doing one-on-one too much

 The third reason guys may doubt the one-on-one situation is when they're trying to make some new friends and think it would be "better" if they mostly hung out with other guys in groups.
 They don't think getting together with a bunch of different guys one at a time is the best way to serve their cause, or they wonder if something is wrong with them if they don't have a giant group of pals.

 If you do want a larger group of friends, that's legitimate thing to work toward, but at the same time, it doesn't really mean there's anything deficient about hanging around with your buddies individually.